Something magical happens when you give your project a name.

 Formula #8: Time-based

 Consistency is critical for a successful newsletter—putting the send day or frequency in the name sets expectations early.
 The only thing to keep in mind if you’re thinking of using this naming formula: choose a time you can commit to.
-Here are our favorite time-based newsletter names:
+Here are our favorite time-based names:

-5 places to include your newsletter name
+The 5 locations to feature your newsletter name

 After you’ve chosen a name, it’s time to shout it from the rooftops!
 Or, more realistically (and probably safer), your landing pages and signup forms.